ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 ## Prerequisites

-You should be comfortable with writing functions over lists and, ideally, understand what an option is.
+You should be comfortable with writing functions over lists and options.

 ## Introduction

-Sequences look a lot like lists.
+Sequences are very much like lists.
 However from a pragmatic perspective, one should imagine they may be infinite.
 That's the key intuition to understanding and using sequences.

-One way to look at a value of type `'a Seq.t` is to consider it as an icicle, a frozen stream of data.
+One way to look at a value of type `'a Seq.t` is to consider it as a list, with a twist when it's not emprty: a frozen tail.
 To understand this analogy, consider how sequences are defined in the standard library:
 ```ocaml
 type 'a node =
   | Nil